-Let's face it, ever since you watched Breaking Bad and saw one cleaning up Jesse's house, you've wanted to buy a robot vacuum cleaner.
-But you've haven't stumped up the cash yet because of that nagging voice in your head, the one that doubts that a robot vacuum cleaner would actually work or be able to navigate around your house without damaging your furniture.
+Let's face it, ever since you watched Breaking Bad and saw one cleaning up Jesse's house, you've wanted to buy a robot vacuum cleaner to clean up your house.
+But you've haven't stumped up the cash yet because of that nagging voice in your head, the one that doubts that a robot vacuum cleaner would actually work or be able to navigate around your home without damaging your furniture.

 Robot vacuum cleaners: Considerations before buying

 Robot vacuum cleaners now come in an array of shapes and sizes across a multitude of different brands ‚Äď some well known vacuum cleaner specialists, and some tech companies jumping on the bandwagon.

 In our selection of the best robot vacuum cleaners, detailed below, you'll find circular vacuum cleaners, ones with squared off edges, tall ones, skinny ones, ones with cameras and ones ladden with sensors ‚Äď different manufacturers have different approaches to getting tricky-to-clean areas like corners and under furniture spick-and-span.
 Don't be too bogged down with the technicalities though, as we'll explain exactly what methods and approaches each robot we tested use, and how effective these prove to be.

 You'll also notice that different robot vacuum cleaners have different strategies when it comes to room navigation ‚Äď some use those cameras and sensors we mentioned, some come with accessories you place around your home to tell it where to go.
 Some even let you map out a cleaning area within a connected smart home app (it's 2018; of course robot vacuum cleaners pack in Wi-Fi).
 Those apps also have a plethora of different features, from tracking, to schedules, to integrations with other smart home products.